raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 }
 {% endhighlight %}

-This hypothetical TimeSensitiveTodo` extends both `Todo` and `Coloured`, and it overrides `toHTML` from `Todo` as well as overriding `getColourRGB` from `Coloured`.
+This hypothetical `TimeSensitiveTodo` extends both `Todo` and `Coloured`, and it overrides `toHTML` from `Todo` as well as overriding `getColourRGB` from `Coloured`.

 However, JavaScript does not have "true" multiple inheritance, and therefore this code does not work.
 But we can simulate multiple inheritance for cases like this.
-The way it works is to step back and ask ourselves, "What would we do if we didn't have mixins or multipel inheritance?"
+The way it works is to step back and ask ourselves, "What would we do if we didn't have mixins or multiple inheritance?"

-The answer is, we'd create an arbitrary hierarchy, like this:
+The answer is, we'd force a square multiple inheritance peg into a round single inheritance hole, like this:

 {% highlight javascript %}
 class Todo {